SEO in Buxton Taught Me These 10 things!: Phil Gregory 2018

 I like to think of myself as a tradesman of the digital age.
 I don’t saw wood or build walls, I build links, and renovate websites.
 Furthermore, It’s my aim to align with the businesses I work with, not ones in Seatle, Rome or Monaco.

 When you book work with Peak District SEO, you’ll get a fair deal, plain speaking and consistent growth.
-There’s no hype, no daft unattainable projections, just solid graft and a marketing colleague keen on your success.
+There’s no hype, no daft unattainable projections, just solid graft and a marketing colleague working for your success.

 4) Derbyshire Businesses Need SEO & I.T Training